 And inside the body…………. they can get up to mischief, if they KNOW HOW.

 Problem species include bacteria that belong to the Streptococcus and Staphylococcus family, as well as Porphyromonas gingivalis.
 This bad boy has been associated with Alzheimer’s Diseases

 Bleeding gums allow for a bacterial jailbreak

-Swimming in the fast flowing currents would quickly become exhausting, plus their presence would be detected by the bodies security guards (immune system), who have a policy “shoot to kill”.
-Free floating bacteria would not last too long, so they hastily set about creating a life raft of sorts.
+Swimming in the fast flowing currents quickly become exhausting, plus their presence is detected by the bodies security guards (immune system), who shoot to kill.

 The platelet life raft

 Encased in the “platelet vessel”, the bacteria are protected from the big guns of the immune system, as well as antibiotics that might be used to treat an infection.